sakshamahluwalia/mu-server/README.md

 ## Assumptions made

 1. Currency code is defined as a 3 character string ignoring case i.e `cad and CAD are treated the same`.
-2. Tracked amount for a currency is always >= 0.
+2. Tracked amount for a currency is defined as a Double and is always >= 0.
     1. If user tries to subtract an amount greater than what is currently tracked for a given currency application throws an error
-3. Tracked amount is always < 50,000
+3. Tracked amount is always < 50,000.00
-    1. If user tries to increase the amount past 50,000 application throws an error
+    1. If user tries to increase the amount past 50,000.00 application throws an error
 4. If there is no tracked amount for a currency then application will not allow user to input 0 for said currency.
+5. Tracked amount is displayed to users without decimal points
-5. If there is no currency tracked there will be no output in the console.
+6. If there is no currency tracked there will be no output in the console.